 Hearing odd noises when your air conditioner is on?
-There's probably something wrong with your unit.
+There's probably something wrong with your system.
 If you don’t fix it, it could lead to extensive—and expensive—problems down the road.
-We're going to help you understand what’s happening with your air conditioner and what you can do to change it.
+We're going to help you understand what’s happening with your air conditioner and what you can do to fix it.

 8 Common Air Conditioning Noises

-- Crackling - Crackling could be due to debris in the unit or aging ductwork.
+- Crackling - Crackling could come from debris in the unit or aging ductwork.
 Debris in the outdoor unit will generate a noise outside your house.
-Old ductwork can cause noise inside your house.
-Check out our crackling noise guide for more information.
+Aging ductwork can create noise inside your house.
+Read our crackling noise guide for more information.

 - Buzzing - Buzzing is no doubt an electrical issue.
 Check out our buzzing noise guide for further information.